phil-passon/Aegis/README.md

 * **Classic Games:** Play Rock-Paper-Scissors, Flip a Coin, or try your luck at Russian Roulette.
 * **Magic 8-Ball:** A randomized response engine for community questions.
 * **Haunted Channels:** A ghost message will appear sometimes and users have the ability to unlock rare role.
+* **Bot Responses:** The Bot randomly answers in Sassy and mean ways to random messages.

 ---
 ## 🛠️ Technical Specifications